Stock access to Canterbury’s waterways

 What's being done?

-Environment Canterbury and Fish & Game have worked together to develop a new response protocol and to set targets around stock in waterways.
+Environment Canterbury and Fish & Game have worked together on a response protocol and have set targets for responding to reports of stock in waterways.

 Our first priority is to get stock out of the waterway to make sure there is no further damage.